ibm-cloud-docs/satellite/use-case.md

 ## Public sector or health use cases for {{site.data.keyword.satelliteshort}}
 {: #use-case-health}

-This use case is applicable to the public sector or health industry.
+{{site.data.keyword.satelliteshort}} supports the following use case for the public sector and health industry.
 {: shortdesc}

 ### On-premises service platform